meet the people working in the T&R lab

 Nerissa is a current Psychology student at The University of Winnipeg.
 Her research interests focus on child development and educational psychology.
 She also engages in work centred on children’s inclusion, numeracy, literacy, and well-being.
 Nerissa had the opportunity to live and work with children while abroad in England for two years.
 In her free time, Nerissa enjoys solving puzzles, playing volleyball, spending time with family, and attending sporting events.

-Amy is a 4th year student at the University of Winnipeg completing a Bachelor of Science, majoring in Neuroscience.
+Amy recently graudated the University of Winnipeg where she obtained a Bachelor of Science in Neuroscience.
 Her research interests focus on children’s development and spatial reasoning.
-In the lab Amy is engaged in a study investigating the development of children’s map-based navigation and route planning.
+In the lab, Amy is engaged in a study investigating the development of children’s map-based navigation and route planning.
 In her free time Amy enjoys being outside going fishing, ice skating and camping, and spending time with her family.

 Research Assistant (2023 - 2024)